eylulsahin/E-Commerce-Website/README.md

 Coffeeshop Website
 =========================

-Backend development of coffeeshop website.
+Backend development of coffeeshop website using html, php, javascript and css.

 Features included are:
 Log in as user, sales manager, product manager or continue as guest.